journal page 5

 october 14, 1999

-one would think that with months of all-night animating finished for the time being, i would take a much-needed break from the screwy work schedule. yet in heldover full twitchy-mode, clawing around the apartment in a flopping mania of nothing-to-do, i just inexplicably wrote a feature length screenplay. jittery boy pounded out 100 pages in four days. i'm still trying to figure this one out myself it sort of poured out me unstopably. is unstopably a word? that looks like a little town in southern england. i think maybe it's 'unstoppably'? anyway, it's a live-action science fiction sort of thing. i haven't read back any of it yet so it could all be garbage but it sounded sort of interesting. i think i need a vacation.
+you'd think that after months of all-night animating being finished for the time being, i'd take a much-needed break from this work schedule, but clawing around the apartment in a flopping mania of bored nothing-to-do, i just inexplicably wrote a feature screenplay. i somehow pounded out 100 pages in four days. i'm still trying to figure this one out myself, it sort of poured out of me unstopably. is unstopably even a word? that looks like a little town in southern england. i think maybe it's 'unstoppably'? anyway, it's some sort of science fiction sort of thing. i haven't read back any of it yet so it could all be garbage but it sounded sort of interesting. i think i need a vacation.

-i recently got a hair cut because it was coming out of my head all long and people were pointing and things going, "your hair is coming out of your head all long!" and i'd say, "and how!!" but now i'm like a freshly shorn little lamb out scampering in the sunlight. so there is less hair hanging off of my head but it is still growing like nobody's business. hmm. i guess you may have well just skipped this paragraph..
+i recently got a hair cut because it was coming out of my head all long and people were pointing and things going, "your hair is coming out of your head all long" and i'd say, "indeeeed" and sort of look off into empty space but now i'm like a freshly shorn little lamb out scampering in the sunlight. so there is less hair hanging off of my head but it is still growing like nobody's business. i guess you may have well just skipped this paragraph.

 "By BBC News Online Science Editor Dr David Whitehouse

-i will let you all discuss the ancient conflicts between the objective world and subjective perception on your own. wonder how long before we can wire up the subconscious regions of the brain and record dreams as tangible imagery... you just know some grad student's out there right now cooking that one up. we can trade each other's dreams on video tape on the black market. they will probably be better than drugs. poor cat. i am eating chocolate.
+i will let you discuss the ancient conflict between the objective world and subjective perception on your own. but i wonder how long before we can wire up the subconscious regions of the brain and record dreams as imagery. you just know some grad student is out there right now cooking that up. we can trade each other's dreams on video tape on the black market. that poor cat. i am eating chocolate.

-i just did another phone interview which are always awful because you never really know how these articles turn out, because i not talk well as good as me write. i did this one interview several months ago with this woman and i ended up giving her 2 whole hours on the phone, talking about film and animation and aesthetic theory and this and that and she's like "uh huh. uh huh. oooooh. mmmm. uh huh" and you can hear her clickity clack on her typewriter on the other end so you know *something's* getting through, so after the two hours i hang up thinking, well hmm that's probably going to be one hell of an interesting article i hope because i am just so very brilliant, ha ha. a couple weeks later the magazine or whatever it was comes out and somebody sends me a clipping - a paragraph summary of the film festival, a brief synopsis of whichever film it was of mine (i think it was lily?), followed by this:
+i just did another phone interview which are always awful because you never really know how these articles turn out, especially because i not talk well as good as me of write. i did this one interview several months ago with this woman and i ended up giving her 2 whole hours on the phone, talking about movies and animation and aesthetic theories and this and that and she's like, "uh huh. uh huh. oooooh. mmmm. uh huh" and you can hear her clickity clack on her typewriter on the other end so you know something must be getting through, and after the two hours i hang up thinking, well hmm that's probably going to be a really interesting article i bet because i am just so very clever, ha ha, and a couple weeks later the magazine or whatever it was comes out and somebody sends me a clipping. and the whole thing is just a single paragraph summary of the film festival, a very brief synopsis of "lily and jim", followed by this single quote:

 ...and according to director Don Hertzfeldt, "I think it funny."